 Metro Council approves pay raises for BRPD; other city departments could receive raises in May

-BATON ROUGE — The East Baton Rouge Metropolitan Council approved massive pay raises for the Baton Rouge Police Department on Wednesday, and will consider raises for other departments in May.
+BATON ROUGE — Massive pay raises for Baton Rouge Police officers were approved at the East Baton Rouge Metropolitan Council meeting on Wednesday evening, with members saying they will consider raises for other departments in May.

 The nearly 40-percent department-wide raise brings pay for starting officers from $40,000 to $58,000 a year, the biggest pay raise in BRPD history.

+"Very happy for the men and women of the Baton Rouge Police Department who work tirelessly everyday and I think deserve this pay raise," Baton Rouge Police Chief T.J.
+Morse said.

-The city hopes the raise will help recruit more officers to the understaffed force, and Chief T.J.
-Morse said it already has.
+Morse says the department is currently 170 short of being fully-staffed.
+The city hopes the raise will help recruit more officers to the understaffed force, and Morse said it already has.
 He told WBRZ earlier this month that BRPD saw interest in becoming an officer go "through the roof" after the raises were first announced.

+"What was holding us back is pay, so now that we are getting that up to the levels that I think are fair and competitive, we're going to be able to start hiring a lot more people and putting more officers on the street to serve the community," Morse said.

+But, the vote didn't come without some opposition.
+Some members of the council were looking to push back the vote until next month.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.